 It’s simple.
 By using cloud robotics and native integrations with your WMS, WES or ERP, you can decrease the amount of labor needed to move materials between reserve storage and primary/forward picking zones in your site.
 The WMS or ERP will tell the associate that an item needs to be replenished at the same time it directs one of our AMRs to meet the picker in the reserve storage aisle.
 The picker places the item needing replenishment directly on the robot or on a robot-friendly cart.
 The robot is then directed to meet another replenishment associate in the forward pick aisle to place the goods in their directed locations.

 This allows your replenishment staff to increase their available picking time by over 50% by interleaving picking and replenishment.
-Additionally, by implementing autonomous RFID inventory tracking, you can get a clearer view of actual inventory to continually facilitate accurate replenishment requests.

 Getting maximum throughput within fulfillment and distribution centers requires coordinating and orchestrating every single asset to work together including automation, robotics and people.
 Now Manhattan Associates addresses that challenge with the industry’s first WES built into a WMS, combined with the new Fulfillment Solution from Zebra and Fetch.